GMOD/vcf-js/README.md

 and FORMAT values to their proper type (int, float) or split them into an array if they represent multiple values.

 Metadata can be accessed with the `getMetadata()` method.
-With no paramters it will return all the data.
+With no parameters it will return all the data.
 Any parameters passed will further filter the metadata.
 For example, a VCF with this header: